 For a small regional town, some visitors are surprised that Glen Innes Highlands is home to several collectable books stores with close to a quarter of a million books in stock.

 So, where to start?
 Well, that’s really dependent on your interests.

-Glen Innes’s main street, Grey Street, has many Heritage-listed grand 19th century buildings.
-They are short walk from the Visitor Information Centre (1), so this would be a good place to start.
+Glen Innes Highlands’ main street, Grey Street, has many Heritage-listed grand 19th century buildings.
+They are a short walk from the Visitor Information Centre (1), so this would be a good place to start.
 The Centre’s staff can help you plan your heritage itinerary, whether you have just a couple of hours or several days – including a heritage walk past 50 listed buildings.

 Notable Grey Street buildings include the former Royal Hotel (2), the Courthouse (3), Great Central Hotel (4), the Italianate Town Hall (5), Kwong Sing & Co (6), ANZ Bank (7) and the Imperial Hotel (8).
 Side streets house other gems such as the Eastmon Business Centre in an old flour mill (9).